(Supported by an educational grant provided by Ferring Pharmaceuticals, Inc.)

 The Society for Reproductive Endocrinology and Infertility (SREI) in partnership with the American Society of Reproductive Medicine (ASRM) Research Institute invites submission of applications for its REI Fellow’s Young Investigator Research Award.
 The purpose of this grant is to support REI fellow-specific research in reproductive medicine and is made possible by an educational grant provided by Ferring Pharmaceuticals, Inc.

-Eligible applicants are M.D.s in 1st-year of REI fellowship at an accredited medical school in the United States.
+Eligible applicants are MDs in their 1st-year of an ACGME-accredited REI fellowship in the United States.
 Applicants must demonstrate a strong career goal within the field of Reproductive Medicine.
-Applications should be focused on clinical or translational research related to the evaluation, treatment and management of reproductive health diagnoses and can include access to care, health disparities, or health services research.
+Applications should be focused on clinical or translational research related to the evaluation, treatment, and management of reproductive health diagnoses and can include access to care, health disparities, or health services research.
 All sources of funding must be disclosed by the awardee.
+Funds may be used in support of a new or ongoing research/clinical investigation project.

 Amount: $10,000 Number of Awards Available: Two (2)